+UPDATED October 27, 2014.
 Since 2010 the Library of Congress and the Bibliographic Control Committee, Subject Access Subcommittee, of the Music Library Association have been collaborating to develop the Library of Congress Medium of Performance Thesaurus for Music (LCMPT).
-Proposals for the initial 802 terms are now available on a Tentative List at http://classificationweb.net/tentative-subjects/1414.html. and will be approved on February 10, 2014.
-Comments about the proposed terms, their references, and scope notes may be sent by February 5, 2014 to Janis L. Young at firstname.lastname@example.org.
+Proposals for the initial 802 terms were made available on a Tentative List which has now been approved.
+See later notice at http://www.loc.gov/catdir/cpso/medprf-list-launch.html.
 General information on LCMPT follows.

 Background and Purpose